X-PLUG/Multi-LLM-Agent/README.md

 done
 ```

-## $\alpha$-UMi with RapidAPI Simulator
+## α-UMi with RapidAPI Simulator

-We surpport using $\alpha$-UMi with the RapidAPI simulator implemented by the ToolBench team ([github](https://github.com/OpenBMB/ToolBench)), the codes are in ```./ToolBench-multiLLM```.
+We surpport using α-UMi with the RapidAPI simulator implemented by the ToolBench team ([github](https://github.com/OpenBMB/ToolBench)), the codes are in ```./ToolBench-multiLLM```.
 To do so, you should first fill out the [form](https://forms.gle/oCHHc8DQzhGfiT9r6) to request a Toolbench Key from Toolbench team.
 Then you can begin to run the simulator with the trained Planner, Caller and Summarizer:

 ```
 cd ToolBench-multiLLM